Shop: Product Store

 Books | DVDs | CDs | Thomas Hanna Items | Optimal Health

+To Our International Customers: Several international customers have reported unreasonably high shipping charges at checkout.
+Our apologies, but PayPal sets these rates.
 Before you place your order please contact Jade Forest with your item purchase list and shipping address.
 We will calculate a reasonable rate and get back to you with a Request for Funds from Paypal in order to keep your actual shipping costs to a minimum.
 This means a little more work on our end, but we want our customers happy and treated fairly.
 Please contact us for shipping options

 Books by John Loupos